 A blind with a blackout fabric or lining helps to block the light coming in from the window.
 But it can’t block everything.

-Of course, they’ll be a little gap at the edge of the window which allows you to operate the blind properly (but all the glazing is usually covered), so you may get something called light flare (a bit like a solar eclipse).
+Of course, they’ll be a little gap at the edge of the window which allows you to operate the blind properly (but all the glazing is usually covered), so you may get something called light flare even with Perfect Fit options (a bit like a solar eclipse).
 That’s when there’s a narrow band of light.
 It shouldn’t disturb you though, but if you’re looking for an even darker effect…

 Why not try layering?

 Layering your clothes works for the winter months.
 But it also works for blackout blinds.
-Why not try a Roller blind fitted inside the recess layered with a Roman blind fitted outside?
+Why not try a blackout Roller fabric fitted inside the recess layered with a Roman blind with a blackout lining fitted outside?
 This means you’re overlapping your blinds, and reducing the amount of light flare.
 It’s super clever and it really helps with reducing light further.

 So now you know everything you need to know about blackout blinds.
 Now go take a look at our fab range.